-- Low-fat or fat-free dairy products, such as milk and yogurt (2 to 3 servings a day)
+- Low-fat or fat-free dairy products, such as milk or yogurt (2 to 3 servings a day)

-- Whole grains (7 to 8 servings a day, and 3 should be whole grains)
+- Grains (6 to 8 servings a day, and 3 should be whole grains)

 - Fish, lean meats, and poultry (2 servings or less a day)